return42/sphkerneldoc/linux_src_doc/drivers/gpio/gpiolib_c.rst

 Description
 -----------

-Return GPIOF_DIR_IN or GPIOF_DIR_OUT, or an error code in case of error.
+Returns 0 for output, 1 for input, or an error code in case of error.

 This function may sleep if \ :c:func:`gpiod_cansleep`\  is true.